UT Tyler Women's Basketball: Patriots fall to to Texas A&M International

 UT Tyler fell behind early in the contest, trailing 59-22 at the halftime break, put pieced together a quality second half which saw the Patriots post 38 points, including a 25-point third quarter effort.

-The Patriots return to Tyler on Wednesday (5 p.m. tipoff) for a match up against Texas A&M-Kingsville that will kick off a stretch of three home games in the final four contests of the 2020-21 season.
+The Patriots (0-12, 0-12 LSC) return to Tyler on Wednesday (5 p.m. tipoff) for a match up against Texas A&M-Kingsville that will kick off a stretch of three home games in the final four contests of the 2020-21 season.

 Shala Robinson finished with eight points and five rebounds, going a perfect 4-for-4 from the free throw line.